-The parliament, under the protectorate of Cromwell, ridiculed the royal house in every possible manner-even going so far as to decree that a fool's cap and bells be substituted for the coat-of-arms.
-The proroguing of this law, but, meanwhile, the change had been made and the paper used in the parliamentary journals, approximately 17 by 14 inches, retained the title of "foolscap"-the title by which the larger, or legal, sheets, are known to this day, though individual watermarks have taken the place of the original cap and bells.
+The parliament, under the protection of Cromwell, ridiculed the royal house in every possible manner-even going so far as to decree that a fool's cap and bells be substituted for the coat-of-arms.
+The proroguing of the rump parliament nullified this law, but, meanwhile, the change had been made and the paper used in the parliamentary journals, approximately 17 by 14 inches, retained the title of "foolscap"-the title by which the larger, or legal, sheets, are known to this day, though individual watermarks have taken the place of the original cap and bells.